 Research Computing includes tools such as computer processing, memory capability, network connectivity, data storage and data backup for computationally-intensive jobs to provide you with the required technology to pursue your research.
-Request assistance and report performance issues experienced while using Computational Clusters, WestGrid and OpenStack.
+Request assistance and report performance issues experienced while using Computational Clusters, WestGrid.

 - Computational Cluster for Students

 - High performance computing facilities with multiple servers are available to you for processing computationally intensive jobs and for teaching purposes.
 These servers are open to anyone who has a University of Manitoba computer account (UMNetID).